zesk/build/docs/tools/text.md

 - `2` - Argument error
 #### Arguments

-- `environmentName0` - Map this value only.
+- `environmentName` - Optional.
+String.
+Map this value only.
 If not specified, all environment variables are mapped.
+- `--prefix` - Optional.
+String.
+Prefix character for tokens, defaults to `{`.
+- `--suffix` - Optional.
+String.
+Suffix character for tokens, defaults to `}`.

 #### Exit codes